yuchen1024/Twisted_ElGamal_PKE/README.md

 ## Code Structure
 - README.md

-- /build: compile and execute
+- CmakeLists.txt: cmake file

-  * CMakeLists.txt: cmake file
+- /build: (after compile and execute)
-  * test_twisted_elgamal: the resulting executable file
+  * test_twisted_elgamal/test_elgamal: the resulting executable file
   * point2index.table: the hashmap used for DLOG algorithm (if this file does not exist, the program will generate one)